onurcalisir27/LearningAdaptive/README.md

 # Learning Adaptive Control for Autonomous Navigation

 This repository contains the `Robot Operating System 2 (ROS2)` packages that are implementing adaptive controller plugins for autonomous driving to a mobile 4 wheeled differential drive robot rover.

+## Introduction
+This research project implements learning-adaptive control strategies for autonomous mobile robots in repetitive environments, supervised by Dr. Homayoon Beigi at Columbia's Nonlinear Adaptive Control Research Lab.
+The custom-built differential drive AMR features a distributed architecture with dual Raspberry Pi units—Pi4 handling hardware control through a custom ROS2 Control plugin and sensor management, while Pi5 executes motion planning via a specialized Nav2 controller plugin that implements the learning-adaptive algorithm.

+The learning controller enables the robot to improve performance through repetition, compensating for recurring errors and significantly reducing tracking errors in daily operations.
+This approach is particularly valuable for AMRs in warehouses, manufacturing facilities, or delivery systems where robots follow similar routes repeatedly, allowing them to optimize their control strategies and achieve superior trajectory tracking performance over time.

 ## Packages

 Currently three `ROS2` packages are present under the *src/* directory,
 - **rover_hardware**: this package handles the hardware level driver code for the autonomous rover, including low-level DC motor control through PWM, RGB-D camera control, and IMU processing.
 This package meant to be deployed on the Raspberry Pi 4 of the autonomous rover.
 - **rover_control**: this package handles the autonomous control from adaptive controllers present in the research scope.
 This package is meant to offer new controller and planner plugins for `Nav2`, for high compatibility with the rest of the autonomous robotics community.
 Find more on `Nav2` under [->docs/Nav2ArchitectureAnalysis.md].
 This package is prepared to be deployed on the Raspberry Pi 5 of the autonomous rover.
 - **rover_sim**: this package provides a realistic simulated environment for the autonomous rover algorithms to be tested on, using the `ROS2` simulator `Gazebo`.
 This package provides you with a fully set up sim environment for you to test different controller algorithms using the `navigation.yaml` file.

 Each package contains multiple executable launch files, prepared with accordance to `ROS2` standards using 'launch.py' format.
 Please find a list of executable's you can run below, and their functionality to the project.